 How to Confirm the Legitimacy of an Online Pharmacy?

 With many advances in technology, coupled with our desire for all things accessible, buying prescription medication online is a logical and desirable convenience for many people.
 However, there are several websites that claim to be real pharmacies, but instead, sell fake, mislabelled, and often dangerous medicine.
+It is becoming easier for Canadians to get medicines online.
+One search, and you will get hundreds of websites selling medications.
+While it may seem convenient, you are at risk of getting it from an illegitimate source.

 Figuring out which pharmacies are authentic and which ones are unsafe doesn’t have to be complicated.
 If you’re looking into switching to an online pharmacy like PocketPills, but also wondering how you can confirm its legitimacy before proceeding, there are steps you can take.